-Our careers advisor is available to students for careers advice and guidance on a daily basis, and is based in the LRC.
+Our careers advisor is available for careers advice and guidance, and is based in the LRC.

-As part of student entitlement, careers education, information, advice and guidance is embedded across our curriculum, this involves guidance on labour market information, trends, decision making & choices, employability, curriculum vitae support, application form support including ucas progress, support with interviews and research techniques including career planning, and self awareness questionnaires such as plotr and icould buzz quiz.
+As part of student entitlement, careers education, information, advice and guidance is embedded across our curriculum, this involves guidance on the labour market, trends, decision making & choices, employability, curriculum vitae support, application form support including ucas progress, support with interviews and research techniques including career planning, and self awareness questionnaires such as plotr and icould buzz quiz.

 We also hold a careers fair each spring with a range of employers, training providers, colleges and universities attending.
 Students have the opportunity to ‘have a go’ at the career fair, which includes practical task areas.